dschnare/ioc-container/packages/ioc-container/README.md

 Attempts to inject the dependencies of the object.
 If the object is a function then the formal parameter names are used as dependency names when calling `resolve()`.
-For the return value of the function and object values property names that have a value of `null` and are not prefixed with `_` are used as dependency names when calling `resolve()`.
+For the return value of the function or objects, property names that have a value of `null` and are not prefixed with `_` are used as dependency names when calling `resolve()`.
 If a dependency cannot be found then an error is thrown.